BigBadBleuCheese/SignalREST/README.md

 If a connection with the specified connection ID was not already in progress, the response will be in the same form as the `/connect/` request (a JSON string containing the connection ID).
 If a connection with the specified connection was already in progress, the response will be in the same form as the `/connections/[CONNECTION ID]/events/` request (an array of SignalR event broadcasts).

+_Note: When and if a response contains a connection ID, that connection ID may be different than the one that appeared in the request, is authoritative, should be used in subsequent requests to identify the connection._

 ### `/connectAndInvoke/[HUB NAME]/[METHOD NAME]/`

 Combines `/connect/` and `/connections/[CONNECTION ID]/invoke/[HUB NAME]/[METHOD NAME]/` into a single request.